S.C.I.E.N.C.E.: Release and reception

+Commercial response

-In early 1999, S.C.I.E.N.C.E. and Enjoy Incubus were estimated to have sold a combined total of 200,000 units.
+In early 1999, S.C.I.E.N.C.E. and Enjoy Incubus were estimated to have sold a combined total of 200,000 units, with S.C.I.E.N.C.E. having sold around 150,000 copies at the beginning of 2000.
 Following their commercial breakthrough on Make Yourself, sales for S.C.I.E.N.C.E. began to increase.
 By 2001, it had sold 370,000 units in the United States.
 Epic/Immortal released a remastered version of the album during November 2001, and in the next year sales rose to 500,000.
+The remastering for the 2001 reissue was done at Marcussen Mastering, and it came as an enhanced CD that included the music video for "A Certain Shade of Green".
+Einziger said in 2011 that S.C.I.E.N.C.E. had sold nearly a million copies in the United States, and over a million when combined with international sales.

+Critical response

 Critics wrote favorably of the album's diverse style.
-Pitchfork state that Incubus "successfully combines all sorts of [music genres] without sounding like a mess".
-AllMusic reviewer David Thomas wrote that "the numerous styles on the album don't always blend perfectly, but they create a solid sound that defines the band.
-Incubus also manages to make their songs upbeat and danceable as well as tunes to headbang to.
+Pitchfork gave it an 8.7 out of 10, stating "this CD successfully combines all sorts of shit without sounding like a mess.
+Here you have a song: it's got a phat-chunk bass beat twanging fast in back, some crazy electro squornks and bleeps coming and going, sudden snatches of full-blown guitar-jam, a rapid-fire Patton-esque vocalist (Brandon Boyd), all the while someone scratching vinyl and a drummer back there hammering merrily along."
+AllMusic reviewer David Thomas wrote that the band "manages to make their songs upbeat and danceable as well as tunes to headbang to.
 An admirable feat in a genre that tends to reward decibel levels instead of quality."